stashed/docs/docs/guides/auto-backup/managed-backup/index.md

   tempDir: {}
 ```

-**Wait for BackupSession:**
+**Wait for BackupSession to be succeded:**

 Now, wait for the next backup schedule.
-Watch the `BackupSession` of the BackupConfiguration `statefulset-sts-demo` using the following command to see if it's succeeded,
+Watch the `BackupSession` of the BackupConfiguration `statefulset-sts-demo` to see if it's succeeded,

 ```bash
 $ kubectl get backupsession -n ns2 -w